XDC-Community/docs/run-a-node/masternode/securing-your-xdc-masternode.md

 # Securing your XDC Masternode

-(Instructions are for a Docker node running on Ubuntu 20.04LTS)
+_Notes:_

-_Note: Although this guide refers to masternodes, it will also work for standby nodes as well as non-validator nodes (as long as they are reachable via a public IP address).
+- _Although this guide refers to masternodes, it will also work for standby nodes as well as non-validator nodes (as long as they are reachable via a public IP address).
 For non-validator nodes using HTTP/Websocket JSON-RPC connection, you'll also need to take into account your specific port access requirements when dealing with ports 8888 and/or 8989._
+- _For Apothem Testnet Nodes, Appendix A at the base of this article shows what process modifications you will need._
+- _Instructions are for a Docker node running on Ubuntu 20.04LTS_

 ---